ddev/ddev/docs/users/providers/platformsh.md

 ddev provides integration with the [Platform.sh Website Management Platform](https://platform.sh/), which allows Platform.sh users to quickly download and provision a project from Platform.sh in a local ddev-managed environment.

 ddev's Platform.sh integration pulls database and files from an existing Platform.sh site/environment into your local system so you can develop locally.
-Of course that means you must already have a Platform.sh site in order to use it.

 ### Platform.sh Quickstart